proplot-dev/proplot/README.rst

    scaling.
 *  Perceptually distinct named colors with easy-to-remember names, a ton of beautiful new colormaps, new property cycle colors.
-*  Tool for making new make new merged colormaps and "perceptually uniform colormaps" on-the-fly.
+*  Tools for making new make new merged colormaps and "perceptually uniform colormaps" on-the-fly.
+Tools for slicing and modifying existing colormaps.
 *  Making colorbars from lists of lines or colors, making axes "inset" colorbars.
 *  Integration with basemap and cartopy.
 Generate arbitrary